Oxygen (Canadian TV channel): As CourtTV Canada

-as Investigation Discovery
+As Investigation Discovery

 Former logo as the original home of Investigation Discovery, used until 2025.

 The original CourtTV was relaunched as TruTV in 2008, though the Canadian version continued to use the CourtTV branding.
 On August 30, 2010, CTV announced a new licensing agreement with Discovery Communications, under which Court TV Canada would be rebranded as a Canadian version of Discovery's true crime brand Investigation Discovery.
 It is the only Discovery-branded channel operated by Bell Media that neither Discovery, nor ESPN Inc. (via CTV Specialty Television, Inc.), holds an ownership stake in.

 On September 10, 2010, Bell Canada (a minority shareholder in CTVglobemedia) announced that it planned to acquire 100% interest in CTVglobemedia for a total debt and equity transaction cost of CAD$3.2 billion.
 The deal was approved by the CRTC on March 7, 2011, and was finalized on April 1 of that year, on which CTVglobemedia was rebranded Bell Media.

 On June 17, 2011, Bell Media announced plans to launch a high definition simulcast feed of Investigation Discovery, titled Investigation Discovery HD, by the end of the year.
 The HD feed was launched on December 15, 2011 on Bell Fibe TV and later on Telus Optik TV; The HD feed later began to be carried on Bell Satellite TV on December 13, 2012, then Bell Aliant and NorthernTel in the mid-2010s.
 The HD feed was added to Shaw Direct's lineup on October 16, 2018.
 It is yet to be launched on Shaw Cable and some smaller providers.

-as Oxygen
+As Oxygen

 In June 2024, Rogers Sports & Media announced that it had acquired the rights to all Warner Bros.
 Discovery lifestyle and factual television brands in Canada beginning January 1, 2025.
 Rogers stated that it would concurrently launch a new Investigation Discovery linear channel on that date.

-On October 17, 2024, Bell Media announced a licensing agreement with NBCUniversal, then-parent company prior to the spin-off into Versant, to relaunch two of its former Discovery-branded channels, with ID becoming a Canadian version of NBCU's true crime brand Oxygen on January 1, 2025.
-The relaunched channel will retain its existing Canadian original programming, but with Oxygen library programs replacing programs acquired from Investigation Discovery.
+On October 17, 2024, Bell Media announced a licensing agreement with NBCUniversal to relaunch two of its former Discovery-branded channels, with ID becoming a Canadian version of NBCU's true crime brand Oxygen on January 1, 2025.
+The relaunched channel retained its existing Canadian original programming, but with Oxygen library programs replacing those acquired from Investigation Discovery.

-Oxygen marks Bell's third active channel partnership with NBCUniversal, following the relaunch of Star! as E! in 2010, and the concurrent relaunch of Discovery Channel as USA Network in 2025; Comcast and Bell Media's predecessors were also co-owners of OLN from 1997 to 2008.
+Oxygen marked Bell's third active channel partnership with NBCUniversal, following the relaunch of Star! as E! in 2010, and the concurrent relaunch of Discovery Channel as USA Network in 2025; Comcast and Bell Media's predecessors were also co-owners of OLN from 1997 to 2008.